RyuzakiLa/BugBountyRecon/README.md

 `paramspider -d example.com`

 `arjun -u https://example.com`

+`echo "https://example.com" | hakrawler > hak.txt`
+'cat "hak.txt"  | grep "=" > param.txt

+`gospider -subs -robots -sitemap -s https://example.com > gospider.txt`
+then do grep and find out end points or parameter then do same for subdomains and all

+- Find all the parameter urls and merge them in single file and find out 200 one and use gf to find vul or use burpsuite

+  `cat urls.txt | gf xss`

 ## Alternative (if above tools fail):
 (echo "example.com" | gau --subs; echo "example.com" | waybackurls) | grep '='